bhumi46/bhumi46/README.md

 - ✌️ I'm looking for a position in a reputed, dynamic company **where I can utilize my skills to the benefits of the company.**

-- 🌱 I’m currently learning **Azure Fundamentals, DevOps tools and technologies including containers, deployment automation, monitoring and analytics, network               protocols, continuous integration servers, infrastructure orchestration and Python ... etc.**
+- 🌱 I’m currently learning **AWS and Azure Fundamentals, DevOps tools and technologies including containers, deployment automation, monitoring and analytics, network               protocols, continuous integration servers, infrastructure orchestration and Python ... etc.**

-- 🤝 I am highly proficient in Azure Fundamentals, Linux fundamentals and scripting and Git. **I am currently focusing on Kubernetes, Helm and Monitering tools ..**
+- 🤝 I am highly proficient in AWS and Azure Fundamentals, Linux fundamentals and scripting and Git. **I am currently focusing on Kubernetes, Helm and Monitering tools ..**

-- 🔎 I am looking for Opportunities in Azure Devops Engineer roles. **Open to other opportunities.**
+- 🔎 I am looking for Opportunities in AWS and Azure Devops Engineer roles. **Open to other opportunities.**

 - 📫 How to reach me **thisisbn46@gmail.com**